Table of Contents

 - Accessibility: Accommodate applicants with disabilities or specific needs, such as providing alternative formats for candidates who require them.
 Make sure the testing platform is accessible to all applicants to maintain a fair and inclusive process.

-Accommodating Candidates with Disabilities or Special Needs:
+Accommodating Candidates with Disabilities or Special Needs

 - Requesting Accommodation: Encourage applicants to inform the recruitment team about any disabilities or special needs that may require accommodation during the screening tests.
 Respect the candidate’s privacy and only share this information with those involved in the accommodation process.